allennrbc/Software-Tools-Spring-2024/README.md

 For this checkpoint, we created separate documents for us each to display the analysis and work we have done.
 Our goal moving forward will be to expand on the analysis each of us has done and combine work as well as identify gaps and assign tasks to fill these gaps.

-3. Demonstrate meging of multiple data sources
+3. Demonstrate merging of multiple data sources

 Each of our analysis comes from different data sources.
 One thing we can do in the future is to create graphs and analysis created from merging data sets together.
 For now, much of the analysis has been completed as separate inspections of each dataset.